mcp-server-rag-web-browser

 - Launch the MCP Inspector:

-The Inspector will display a URL for debugging.
+The Inspector will display a URL to open in your browser to begin debugging.